Page 2

 Most of our vegetables rely on pollinating insects for complete pollination.
 During cool or wet weather, or when skies are overcast, an occasional honey bee or butterfly might come along to do the job.
 But if fruits are not developing, or if they grow for a while and then turn yellow and fall off, perhaps not enough pollen grains are sticking to the stigma.
 That’s called incomplete pollination.
 The plant won’t invest resources in fruits that have only a few seeds developing.

 Most squashes have separate male and female flowers on the same plant.
-Male flowers, sitting on narrow stems, appear first, sometimes a couple of weeks before the female flowers.
+Male flowers, sitting on narrow stems, appear first, sometimes a few weeks before the female flowers.
 Under the female flower is a rounded swelling (photo, above); this is how you can easily tell a male flower from a female one.
-If you need to help get the flowers pollinated, snip off a male flower and transfer the pollen to the female flower’s stigma.
+If you need to help to get the flowers pollinated, snip off a fresh male flower and transfer the pollen to the female flower’s stigma.

 ‘African Blue’ Basil